 Derivatives of Trig Functions & sin(x)/x Limit

-Trigonometric functions describe anything that repeats in a cycle:
+Trigonometric functions model any phenomenon that repeats in a cycle:

-- Music: sound waves are sine and cosine curves — their derivatives tell you how fast the air pressure is changing
+- Acoustics: sound waves are sine and cosine curves — their derivatives describe the rate of change of air pressure.

-- Roller coasters: the slope of the track at any point is a trig derivative
+- Mechanical design: the slope of a curved track at any point involves trigonometric derivatives.

-- Tides: ocean levels follow sine-like patterns — the derivative tells you when the tide is rising fastest
+- Oceanography: tidal levels follow sinusoidal patterns — the derivative indicates when the tide rises most rapidly.

-- Electricity: household AC current is a sine wave — engineers need its derivative to design circuits
+- Electrical engineering: household AC current is a sine wave — circuit design requires its derivative.

-Knowing that the derivative of \(\sin x\) is \(\cos x\) is one of the most-used facts in all of science and engineering.
+The fact that the derivative of \(\sin x\) is \(\cos x\) is among the most frequently used results in science and engineering.

 Topics Covered